CloudlabsAI-Git/Power-platform-Copilot/Instructions/Labs/LAB-02.md

-# Lab-02: Create an approval flow with Copilot in Power Automate.
+# Module 2: Create an approval flow with Copilot in Power Automate

 ## Lab Scenario